eristoddle/WSO2-Docker-Compose/README.md

 Running `./build_push_all.sh` will build all docker images for deployment and push them to docker hub except for:

 - ESB
-- IS

-which I currently custom build to include HL7 and SSO.
-I am working on an automated build for those 2.
+which I currently custom build to include HL7 features.

 ### Using ecs-cli